anarchitect/property-buddy/README.md

 # Property Buddy

 ## Introduction
-This project contains an AI Assistant who can seamlessly manage property matters for both apartment/units/townhouse tenants and property managers.
-It can answer you:
+Say hello to this AI Assistant, who can seamlessly manage property matters for both apartment/units/townhouse tenants, landlords, and property managers.
+It can assist you to:
-- Payment inquiries.
+- 💵 Ask for your payments details with natural chat.
-- Request maintenance about property from preferred list of service providers, and ask its status, all without waiting for property manager.
-Super efficient!
+- 🛠️ Request maintenance for your property from our preferred service providers, without waiting for property manager at all⏳!
+Such a seamless service chain!
+You can also check progress of your asks afterward!
-- Tenants can chat with property buddy with language other than English.
+- 🌐 Tenants can chat with property buddy with language other than English.
 And your maintenance request will be created in English, so that service providers can understand it.

-Additionally:
+- 📷 Of course you can upload picture when ask for property maintenance!

-- You can provide feedback to the chat experience with property buddy.
+- 👍 Additionally: Give us feedback about the chat experience with for our continious improvements.
-- All your chats are not going to be used by others because we are using safe AI Models on Microsoft Cloud.
+- 🔒 Your chat data is securely handled and remains private, adhering to Microsoft Cloud compliance standards.

 ## Technical Architecture

 ![Property Buddy](assets/PropertyBuddy.png)

-- This is a Python app application, can be deployed to Azure App Service with one right click from VS Code.
+- This Python FastAPI app application can be easily deployed to Azure App Service.
 It deployed ChatGPT model on Azure OpenAI, with OpenAI SDK.
-- This achieves RAG with real time data in Azure SQL and Cosmos DB, for customer's payments maintenance requests respectively.
+- RAG with real time data in Azure SQL and Cosmos DB, for customer's payments maintenance requests respectively.
+- Neither SQL Queries coded in the chat solution, nor coded rules of maintenance classification or translation.
+These are all supplied by LLM during the chat.
+Hence, request can be sent to service provider directly after classified by LLM, without intervention from property managers.
-- Attached picture will be uploaded into Azure Blob Storage together with the maintenance request.
+- Picture are uploaded into Azure Blob Storage, together with the maintenance request.
-- The chat solution is intelligent and adaptable.
-It requires much less software maintenance, more responsive, much faster to market, than traditional application.
-Because there is no hardcoded SQL Queries, rules of Categorization and Translation of Maintenance Request.
-These are all supplied by LLM during the chat
-- User feedback is collected into Blob Storage, will be utilised for continious Evaluation of agent in future.
+- User feedback is collected into Blob Storage, will be utilized for continuous Evaluation of agent in future.

+🚀 Comparing with traditional applications, it requires much less software maintenance, is more adaptable and flexible, and much faster to market.
+This means lower license costs for property managers, resulting in reduced fees for tenants and landlords.

 ### Resources and setup needed
 List of environment variables